Crisis Supporter Training

 - Work within the vision and values of Lifeline; and

-- Make a two year commitment to volunteer with Lifeline
+- Make a commitment to volunteer with Lifeline

 Training to become an accredited Lifeline Telephone Crisis Supporter includes: